zyn-org/zyn/docs/PROTOCOL.md

 ### Versioning and Compatibility

-The Entangle protocol is designed to enable incremental evolution in a backward-compatible fashion.
+The Narwhal protocol is designed to enable incremental evolution in a backward-compatible fashion.
 Versioning is done at the connection level, with each connection negotiating a protocol version during the initial handshake.

 **Version Negotiation:**